-The wires are then turned over to the burners, who use the crude methods seen in the videos in this article to remove the plastic sheaths off the copper wires.
+The wires are then turned over to the 'burner boys', who use the crude methods seen in the videos in this article to remove the plastic sheaths off the copper wires.

-They are turned over to the burners in this manner:
+The wires are mostly turned over to the 'burner boy' in this manner:

 Agbogbloshie E-waste Dump, Accra, Ghana/ April 2019.
 Photo Credit: Muntaka Chasant

-The dirty copper are then carted away after the burn, weighted and sold inside the Agbogbloshie scrapyard.
+The freshly recovered dirty copper are then carted away after the burn, weighted and sold inside the Agbogbloshie scrapyard.

-The copper changes several hands before reaching the point where they are reprocessed and used in newer products, mostly outside of Ghana.
+The copper changes several hands before reaching a point where they are reprocessed and used in newer products, mostly outside of Ghana.